kbase/workspace_deluxe/docsource/buildandconfigure.rst

 """"""""""""""""""""
 **Required**: If using handles

-**Description**: Credentials for the account approved for Shock admin use
+**Description**: Credentials for the account approved to assign/modify shock node ACLs.

 ws-admin
 """"""""